mjhouse/ag-lcd/examples/README.md

 # AG-LCD Examples

-All examples assume an HD44780 two-line lcd screen connected to an Arduino Nano with the RW pin of the screen connected to ground, using a four-pin configuration (rather than eight).
+All examples assume an HD44780 two-line LCD screen connected to an Arduino Nano with the RW pin of the screen connected to ground, using a four-pin configuration (rather than eight).
 If you are using an eight pin configuration or have the RW pin connected, you may need to uncomment lines or otherwise modify these examples to get them to work.